 The School's instructional programs operate on a 180-day school year, from September through mid-June.
 Extended School Year (ESY) programs and enrichment camps are offered at MSD during the summer months.
-Approximately 24% of the students on both campuses reside at the School during the week, returning to their homes on weekends and during school breaks.
+During a school year without COVID, approximately 24% of the students on both campuses reside at the School during the week, returning to their homes on weekends and during school breaks.

 MSD's Frederick campus provides a comprehensive elementary/secondary school program, with separate departments for Elementary (pre-K through Grade 5), Middle (Grades 6-8), and High School (Grades 9-12).
 The Frederick Campus also offers a Career and Technology program, which provides students with career skills, including computer and technical courses.
-The Special Needs program is also offered at Frederick for students with additional learning and behavioral disabilities.
+A Special Needs program is also offered at Frederick for students with additional learning and behavioral disabilities.

-The Columbia Campus also provides a comprehensive elementary/secondary school program for Elementary and Middle School-age students that include Special Needs educational programs.
+The Columbia Campus also provides a comprehensive elementary/secondary school program for Elementary and Middle School-age students that includes Special Needs educational programs.